Azure/azure-cli-extensions/src/notificationhubs/README.md

 # Azure CLI notificationhubs Extension #
-This package is for the 'notificationhubs' extension, i.e. 'az notificationhubs'
+This package is for the 'notificationhubs' extension, i.e. 'az notificationhubs'.

 ### How to use ###
 Install this extension using the below CLI command